 Your nail technician may even be able to give you a small design on the nail for an extra fee.
 You'll be amazed at the talent level of some nail technicians.
 Even if you do not choose to have a French Manicure, your nail technician will apply a clear base coat to your nails to even out imperfections, followed by two coats of the color you choose, and then a clear top coat to seal and protect the manicure.

 The Drying Phase

-After the application of polish, you'll likely put your hands under a UV light specifically made to help dry and harden the nails.
-This will take about five minutes, but you must be very careful with your nails for hours after your appointment.
-Nothing is worse than getting a manicure and chipping the polish a few hours later.
+After the application of polish, you'll likely put your hands under a UV light specifically made to help dry and harden the nail polish.
+This will take about 10-15 minutes, but you must be very careful with your nails for hours after your appointment.
+It's a huge bummer to get a manicure and then have the polish chip a few hours later.
 However, if that does happen, call your salon.
 Many times they'll let you come back for a quick fix.

 Nail Art and Gel Manicures

 During the past few years, elaborate nail art designs have become common along with embellishments.
 While many people try to do nail art on their own, if you want an extra special design or something more elaborate, I suggest going to a professional.
 Depending on what your dominant hand is, painting a design yourself will be easy on one hand and difficult on the other.

 Gel manicures are also extremely popular because the gel polish stays on your nails for about two weeks without chipping.
 Gel manicures cost a bit more than standard manicures, but for many people, the extra cost is worth it.
 Especially if you're going on a two-week vacation, this may be the smart choice.
 While the manicure process for gel manicures is the same as it is for regular manicures, you need to place your nails under a UV lamp between coats in order to set the polish.
 There is some controversy over the use of UV lamps for gel manicures, and this type of polish can be difficult to remove.
 Nevertheless, the popularity of gel manicures only seems to be growing.